 There you have it, my recommendations for the top ten things to do in Los Angeles for first-time visitors.

-As you may have noticed, most of them are completely free, which makes Los Angeles a great destination for travelers on a budget.
+As you may have noticed, most of them are entirely free, which makes Los Angeles an excellent destination for travelers on a budget.

-For more ideas on what to do in Los Angeles, and other cities such as San Francisco, New York, and Chicago, check out the new “things to do” series by CheapOair.
+For more ideas on what to do in Los Angeles and other cities such as San Francisco, New York, and Chicago, check out CheapOair's new “things to do” series.

 And don’t forget to subscribe to their YouTube Channel for more city profiles with Beau Rials, The CheapOair Travel Guy.